Telehealth Research & Innovation for Veterans with Cancer Scholars Program

 Program Eligibility

-The THRIVE SP is established for early-career investigators who have completed doctoral-level training and have yet to obtain independent funding through major grants such as CDA, R01, K, or equivalent awards.
-Investigators focused on achieving such award funding in the next one to two years are prioritized as this is considered a critical moment of research career development.
-Though not a requirement for application, investigators with a VA affiliation are also prioritized.
-Those without a VA affiliation should provide justification for why their application would be appropriate given the overall mission and makeup of THRIVE.
-Reviewers prioritize applicants whose mentor or mentors have funded VA-based research.
+The THRIVE Scholars Program is established for early career investigators who have completed doctoral level training and have yet to obtain independent funding through major grants such as CDA, R01, K, or equivalent awards.
+Investigators focused on achieving such award funding in the next one to two years will be prioritized as this is considered a critical moment of research career development.
+THRIVE Scholar funds are provided by the VA Office of Health Equity.
+In order to receive award funding from OHE, investigators must be affiliated with the VA OR be affiliated with an existing VA academic partner AND have a VA affiliated mentor with funded VA-based research.

 Program Award

-Participants in the SP are awarded a one-time fund of $25,000.
+Participants in the Scholars Program are awarded a one-time fund of $25,000.
 The funds are available to support telehealth cancer care research, including research support, conference travel, and other project-related expenses.
-Funds must be used in fiscal year of the award.
-The applicants’ identified mentor; SP directors Thomas Rodgers, MD, and Mark D. Schwartz, MD; and additional program mentorship can assist in determining constructive ways to spend award funds to achieve the participant’s goal or project and to ensure timely used of funds.
+Funds must be used within the fiscal year they are awarded.
+The applicants’ identified mentor; program directors Thomas Rodgers, MD, and Mark D. Schwartz, MD; and additional program mentorship can assist in determining constructive ways to spend award funds to achieve the participant’s goal or project and to ensure timely use of funds.

 Program Application Timeline